 Understanding Kanuma Festival in Andhra Pradesh: History, Significance, and Traditions

-The Kanuma Festival, an important event in Andhra Pradesh, primarily celebrates cattle worship.
-It takes place on the third day of the state's harvest, Makar Sankranti Farmers hold this festival in high esteem, celebrating with significant fervour and enthusiasm.
+The Kanuma Festival, an important event in Andhra Pradesh and Telangana, primarily celebrates cattle worship.
+It occurs on the third day of the state's harvest festival, Makar Sankranti.
+Farmers hold this festival in high esteem, celebrating it with great fervour and enthusiasm.
 Hindu mythology imbues the day with particular importance; it commemorates the legendary event when Lord Krishna protected the inhabitants of Gokulam from a severe flood.
 Legend states that on this day, Lord Krishna persuaded the villagers to worship Govardhan Hill, which induced the rainfall they desperately needed.
 This action, however, provoked Lord Indra, the deity of rain, leading him to inundate the village with a violent storm as retribution.
-In response, Krishna safeguarded the villagers and their livestock by lifting the massive Govardhan Hill with a single finger, providing them shelter.
+In response, Lord Krishna protected the villagers and their livestock by lifting the massive Govardhan Hill with a single finger, shielding them from harm.
 Upon recognizing his error, Indra ceased the downpour.

 To appease Indra further, Krishna initiated a Govardhan Puja.
-The Kanuma Festival has since been celebrated to honor this divine intervention.
+Since then, the Kanuma Festival has been celebrated in honour of this divine intervention.
 On this day, devoted to cattle reverence, farmers start their day early, bathing and adorning their cattle with ornaments and vividly painting their horns.
-Subsequently, the decorated cattle are taken to nearby temples for ritualistic worship.
+The decorated cattle are taken to nearby temples afterward for ritual worship.
 Another notable aspect of the Kanuma Festival includes bullfights and wagers on the animals.

 Location: